 Once you get to Gemas, daily ETS Trains can take you all the way to the border with Thailand at Padang Besar.

-Another way to get to Thailand from Singapore by train is to stop off in Buttterworth Penang, then catch the daily International Express from Penang to Bangkok.
+Another way to get to Thailand from Singapore by train is to stop off in Georgetown, Penang, then take a KTM Komuter to the border to connect to the daily International Express from Padang Besar to Bangkok.

 Alternatively your could take the "Jungle Railway" up through the middle of Malaysia over to the east coast and Kota Bharu.